Just Between Friends draws mothers, fathers, grandparents, and anyone who has children to love and care for

 Many companies break the bank trying to stay relevant and appeal to a younger demographic.
 We naturally appeal to that demographic.
 In fact, we recently conducted an internal study to get an accurate snapshot of who our core customers are.
 This is what we found:

 A growing segment of our customer base is grandparents who are raising their children’s children.
 According to AARP’s publication devoted to senior citizens’ issues, there are more than 5.8 million children living in homes owned by the grandparents, and of that number, there are 2.5 million grandparents who have taken on the responsibility of raising the children.
-With an average income of a little over $60,000 with both grandparents in the household, according to research conducted by the Ohio Department of Aging, it is no wonder that more and more grandparents are coming to our events.
+With an average income of a little over $60,000 with both grandparents in the household, according to research conducted by the Ohio Department of Aging, it is no wonder that more and more grandparents are coming to our sales.
 In any economy, good and bad, thousands of grandparents and parents alike are learning about the money-saving joys of being thrifty.

-For parents, word of a Just Between Friends pop-up consignment event coming to town is great news.
+For parents, word of a Just Between Friends pop-up consignment sale coming to town is great news.
 Your sale will give parents a chance to buy an entire wardrobe or fleet of toys for their children at 50%-90% off retail.